ossf-tests/scorecard-check-pinned-dependencies-e2e/README.md

-# scorecard-file-based-checks-e2e
+# scorecard-check-pinned-dependencies-e2e

-This repo contains a collection of files that are used as part of [scorecard](https://github.com/ossf/scorecard)'s e2e tests.
+This repo contains a collection of files that are used as part of [scorecard](https://github.com/ossf/scorecard)'s `Pinned-Dependencies` e2e tests.